 In my military and educational careers, I have traveled the world and had the opportunity to experience many lands and learn from those I have met.
+The pictures have links to complete pages about the research conducted.

 Experience Studying and Researching Abroad